-I’ve been seeing florals everywhere and have them on the brain.
-So I picked up an orange glass vase and warm paint colors like pink, yellow, and berry for an autumn inspired DIY without being too “theme”.
+I decided to paint a floral vase for Fall and picked up an orange glass vase and warm paint colors like pink, yellow, and berry for an autumn-inspired DIY without being too “theme”.
 Inspiration also came from my friend Ariel’s painted faux floral wall art.

 Today I’m sharing how to paint a glass vase from the Dollar Tree so that it looks like something you could have picked up from Anthropologie (but for much, much less…)!